 What is the Spire Climb and who can do it?

-For just the second time in the Space Needle’s 56-year history, the public will have the opportunity to climb the tower’s highest point!
+For just the third time in the Space Needle’s 56-year history, the public will have the opportunity to climb the tower’s highest point!
 Located 605’ in the air, a select group of Base 2 Space participants will win the opportunity to climb the tower’s mast and take an epic photo next to the Space Needle’s iconic beacon.
 Base 2 Space’s top 10 fundraisers, fastest male and female climbers, and two randomly selected participants will harness up for this once-in-a-lifetime experience.
 Participants must be 18 or older to be eligible for the Spire Climb and must be physically able to participate.
 The Spire Climb will be offered in spring or summer 2020 and all winners are responsible for their own travel and accommodations.

 How long does it typically take to complete the climb?